JimGray9999/ff-battle/pseudocode.md

     4. battle continues until player or opponent HP = 0

         if player wins, move on to the next battle

         continue to repeat steps until either player is at 0 HP, or defeats all opponents

 characters as objects
-    name, health points (HP), attack points (AP), counter attack points (CAP)
+    name, health points (HP), attack points (AP), counter attack points (CAP) create inner functions for attack and counter will need to make sure scope is correct and updating the right characters each character is an instance of the object add all of the characters to an array

 board design

-area to choose your starting character area to choose your first opponent
+    area to choose starting character
+    area to choose first opponent

     when you click on a card, it displays their name, and attributes (HP, AP, CAP)

     button to choose character
         - card moves to the "arena"
+        - card is removed from remaining characters

     remaining cards shown are the opponents, same button will allow you to choose the first one

     attack event (button)

     1. take attack points of player, minus from opponent hit points
     2. opponent counters with CAP, player's HP is hit
     3. repeat until either HP reaches 0
     4. if player hp = 0, game over
         if opponent hp = 0, remove card from "arena" player chooses next opponent
     5. if player defeats last opponent...play fanfare